 Has your dentist told you that you need root canal treatment?
-If so, it’s understandable that you might be feeling somewhat anxious about the prospect of undergoing root canal therapy However, once you understand the root canal procedure you’ll see that there really is nothing to worry about.
+If so, it’s understandable that you might be feeling somewhat anxious about the prospect of undergoing root canal therapy However, once you understand its procedure you’ll see that there really is nothing to worry about.

 What is a Root Canal?

-There are several reasons when root canal treatment may be necessary.
+There are several reasons when this treatment may be necessary.
 It could be when:

 - Severe decay has irritated the tooth’s pulp and nerve causing swelling and infection